SCLF-Xingshu/craftogether/README.md

  website design|adding the GUI|coding the servers for collab|final redesign

- *I'm actually very far from the project's objective though, and I have to learn some coding languages like JS still ^^"*
+ *As you see, I'm actually very far from the project's objective though, and I have to learn some coding languages like JS still ^^"*

  Find me on Scratch : @SCLF-Xingshu